Yasmani Grandal Player Props: White Sox vs. Cardinals

-Yasmani Grandal, with a slugging percentage of .321 in his past 10 games -- including one home run -- will be in action for the Chicago White Sox against the St. Louis Cardinals, with Jordan Montgomery on the mound, July 7 at 8:10 PM ET.
+Yasmani Grandal -- with a slugging percentage of .192 in his past 10 games (including zero home runs) -- will be in action for the Chicago White Sox versus the St. Louis Cardinals, with Miles Mikolas on the hill, on July 8 at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Blue Jays.
+In his last game he had a hitless performance (0-for-2) against the Cardinals.

 Yasmani Grandal Game Info & Props vs. the Cardinals